gvwilson/tidynomicon/_en/beginnings.md

 ```

 This unfortunate behavior is fertile ground for breeding bugs.
-Be on guard against it.
+Guard against it as you would against the Hounds of Tindalos.

 ## How do I choose and repeat things?

 We cherish the illusion of free will so much that we embed a pretense of it in our machines
-in the form of conditional statements.
+in the form of [conditional statements](../glossary/#conditional).
 We then instruct those same machines to make the same decisions over and over,
 often for no discernible purpose.
 For example,
-we could write the following in Python:
+we could write the following [for loop](../glossary/#for-loop) in Python:

 ```python